 But while economists may hail the increase as a positive sign, average consumers may not feel so positive about an increase in their interest rates — particularly not the 50% of consumers with credit card debt that just got more expensive.

 And we’re not talking about an insignificant amount of debt, either.
-Total revolving debt in the US has reached an all-time high, coming in just a little under $1.03 trillion by the end of January.
+Total revolving debt in the U.S. has reached an all-time high, coming in just a little under $1.03 trillion by the end of January.
 Keep reading as we explore this important topic in further detail and offer several options that may help consumers pay off their debt faster, including credit cards and personal loans.